paymentwall/paymentwall-android-sdk/Core SDK/README.md

 request.addBrick();
 ```
 ### Brick payment flow
-When brick token is successfully obtained inside the sdk, a broadcast intent will be sent to merchant’s app.
+#### One-time token
+One-time token is automatically obtained by the SDK.
 You need to register for a broadcast receiver in your activity/service to get the token sent from the sdk:
 ```java
 BroadcastReceiver receiver = new BroadcastReceiver() {
    @Override